zeid-hub/python-p3-v2-orm-lab/README.md

 This instance method should delete a "reviews" table row based on the `id` of the current object.

-### `instance_from_db()`

-This class method should return a `Review` class instance having the attribute values from the table row.
-You should check the dictionary for existing class instance using the row's primary key and set the instance attributes to the row data if found.
-If the dictionary does not contain a previously persisted object with that id, create a new class instance from the row data and add it to the dictionary.
-The method should return the cached object.

 ### `get_all()`

 This class method should return a list of `Review` instances for every row in the "reviews" table.

-### `find_by_id()`

-This class method takes in an `id` as a parameter, and should return a single `Review` class instance for the corresponding row in the "reviews" table with that same id, or `None` is no such row exists in the table.

 You can test your methods by running the tests in the "lib/testing/review_orm_test.py" file: